 A pressure gauge, whether a separate unit or built into the regulator, must be installed immediately after the main tank valve and is used to detect leaks in the propane system, not as a fuel gauge.
 It cannot give you a precise measurement of the remaining fuel because the pressure remains relatively constant in a propane system until the fuel runs out.
 You have to weigh the tank to get an accurate measurement of remaining fuel.

 Regulators reduce the propane’s pressure from approximately 150 psi to 0.5 psi, the pressure appliances are designed to use.
 There are two methods of connecting a regulator to the tank.
-The Single Stage Regulator with Gauge (Model 320903) screws directly onto the tank at the POL fitting.
-To mount the regulator remotely from the tank, use a single or two-stage Wall Mount Regulator.
+The Single Stage Regulator with Gauge screws directly onto the tank at the POL fitting.
+To mount the regulator remotely from the tank, use a Single Stage or Two Stage Wall Mount Regulator.
 Remote regulators have 1/4" inlets to accept a pigtail with a 1/4" male flare on one end and a POL fitting on the other.

 All connections between the propane tank, regulator, and solenoid valve need to be made in a vapor-tight compartment separated from the interior of the boat, or outside of the boat in a location where leaking gas will not drain to the interior of the boat.
 If your boat does not have a built-in propane locker that vents directly overboard, we offer ready-made propane lockers.
 A vent line, as shown in the diagrams from the lowest point of the locker, must drain overboard above the waterline.
 The tanks must be well secured so that they cannot tip over and leak or become damaged.